Got You Pegged

-OK.
-As adults, it's pretty rare to have a moment where you're talking with somebody in your own country, in your own hometown, in your own language, and you have no idea what is actually happening, where things become confusing, and not in that oh, what did he mean by that sort of way, but in an I Love Lucy, how did I get myself into this situation kind of confusion.
-Like for example, Amy, who was back home in Indiana on a break from college.
-And she was accompanying her brother's high school class on a trip to this health and science museum they have in South Bend called the HealthWorks!
-Kids Museum.
-And just to give you a sense of who the characters are in this story, Amy's brother is autistic.
-And he is moderately mentally retarded.
+OK, as adults, it's pretty rare to have a moment where you're talking with somebody in your own country, in your own hometown, in your own language and you have no idea what is actually happening, when things become confusing, and not in that "oh, what did he mean by that" sort of way, but in an I Love Lucy, "how did I get myself into this situation" kind of confusion.

 So they get to the museum.
 And after some videos and some science experiments where they blow things up, it was time to walk around the exhibits.

-And then, luckily, the very next question that comes up on the computer screen is one that Amy realizes can resolve all of this confusion, once and for all, definitively, for the both of them.
+And then, luckily, the very next question that comes up computer screen is one that Amy realizes can resolve all of this confusion once and for all, definitively, for the both of them.

 So he just assumes you've typed wrong.

-I don't know.
-How many more questions could there possibly be?
-I've already told them everything about myself, how much I weigh.
-And I thought, well, this is just going to be a couple more questions, and then it'll take a photo of me, and then I'll be done.
+Ah, I don't know.
+I mean, I thought, how many more questions could there possibly be?
+I've already told them everything about myself-- how much I weigh.
+And I thought, well, this is just going to be a couple more questions, and then it will take a photo of me, and then I'll be done.
 And then he'll never have to know.

 He's a stranger.
 You're in a museum.
-This will be over in, like, a minute.
+Like, this will be over in like a minute.
 You can walk away.
-Who cares?
+Like, who cares?

 Exactly.
 I felt like it was the lesser of two evils at that point.

-And while fast as I can, I'm skimming these questions, trying to get through these, he starts reading them to me out loud word for word.
-And I'm sort of melting into my chair.
-And I'm thinking, this is too much.
+And fast as I can, I'm skimming these questions, trying to get through these.
+He starts reading them to me out loud, word for word.
+And I'm sort of melting into my chair, and I'm thinking, this is too much.
 This is way too much of a deception.
 I have to somehow stop him.

-Oh, oh, yeah.
+Oh, yeah.
 And then it happens.
-He points to me and he says-- again, voice full of admiration and pride-- and he says, Amy was just telling me that she can read.
+He points to me, and he says-- again, voice full of admiration and pride-- and he says, Amy was just telling me that she can read.